 feeling sad or depressed, irritable, excessively worried, feeling on edge, nervous, panicky or anxious, distressing and scary thoughts that you can't get out of your head, fear of being alone with the baby, and sometimes worry that you might harm yourself or your baby

 For many individuals, the discrepancies between reality and fantasy begin during pregnancy as depression and anxiety increase, making it hard to move through life.
 For others, the traumatic birth leaves emotional scars that affect how you might think about yourself and the world.
-The reality is that perinatal mental health complications can arise at any point during pregnancy and up to two years after the baby is born.
-When you are not receiving the proper support, parenthood can be a lonely and distressing journey.
+In reality, perinatal mental health complications can arise at any point during pregnancy and up to two years after the baby is born.
+Parenthood can be a lonely and distressing journey when you are not receiving the proper support.

 The transition is challenging for most humans